magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_block.md

 Block is the area of user interface aimed to perform concrete functionality, for example, Search Box, Header, Footer.

-The block object pattern is used in the MTF to avoid unnecessary duplication of code and makes tests easier to support.
+The block object pattern is used in the Magento Testing Framework to avoid unnecessary duplication of code and makes tests easier to support.

 A block can have the following features: